Blood Brothers (Blind Channel album)

-Blood Brothers is the second album by Finnish rock band Blind Channel.
+Blood Brothers is the second studio album by Finnish nu metal band Blind Channel.
 The album was released on 20 April 2018.
 The recording began after most of the concerts dedicated to supporting the album Revolutions.
 In December 2017, the group has announced they had finished the recording of the album.
 The album was produced by Jonas Olsson, who had also worked on the previous album.
 Reviewed by Musicalypse and KaaoZine, the album received one of the highest ratings for that year, both reviewers giving the album a nine out of ten stars.

 History

 The track list for the album included the song "Scream", dedicated to Chester Bennington, lead singer of Linkin Park, who committed suicide in July 2017.
 Blind Channel explained this act by the fact that the band was inspired by the work of Linkin Park.
 Also, Niko Moilanen and Joel Hokka presented a video with a cover version of "Numb" — one of Linkin Park's songs.
 Officially, the cover was not released by the group and was not included in the list of tracks on the album, despite the fact that Hokka, and Moilanen expressed the thought that honouring the memory of Chester Bennington was not enough.
 In support of the Blood Brothers album, the band organised a Finnish tour and played several shows abroad.

 The song "Elephant in the Room" is a collaboration with Spaz Caroon, the younger brother of Blind Channel soloist Niko Moilanen.